 I hate MAMILs and the witless jokes people make them.
-I hate cycling shoes and the those who think that complaining about ‘tippy-tap’ walking in cafes is funny or illuminating.
+I hate cycling shoes and those who think that complaining about ‘tippy-tap’ walking in cafes is funny or illuminating.

 I hate cafes and the way people sit around in them and socialize, sometimes in cycling clothes.